 Residency contract approved by the Oregon Board of Psychologist Examiners.

-Hospital based care experience.
+Hospital based care experience is preferred.

 Apply here online.
 Please be sure to upload a Cover Letter and Resume or CV.

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or firstname.lastname@example.org.